 Summary of Takeaways

-Since this is a long article, I thought it might be helpful to summarize the 7 tips for writing a Jarvis blog post.
+Since this is a long article, I thought it might be helpful to summarize the 7 tips for writing a Jasper blog post.

 Here they are:

 - Tell Jasper exactly what you want him to write.

 - Write in bite-sized chunks (use the “Medium” output length)

 - Use special shortcodes to guide Jasper (*** and ##)

 - Prompt Jasper with sentences.